 We paid 350 000 IDR ($25) per person with 4 people on the boat.
 This included fins and snorkeling gear as well as a delicious fish barbeque on the beach.
 100 000 IDR ($7) park fees were supposedly included as well.

-Snorkeling at 17 Islands Marine Park in Riung – is it better than Komodo Islands?
+17 Islands Marine Park in Riung vs Komodo Islands

-If you have limited time on Flores Island, you may be weighing up the pros and cons of each attraction on the island.
-I had already planned a scuba diving liveaboard trip to Komodo Islands and so I was on the fence about going to 17 Islands Marine Park.
+If you have limited time on the island, you may be weighing up the pros and cons of each destination.
+I had already planned a scuba diving liveaboard to Komodo Islands and so I was on the fence about going to 17 Islands Marine Park.

 The water in Riung is crystal clear but the coral is slightly damaged.
 A few years back, the marine life surrounding 17 Islands may have been very much alive and flourishing.
 But sadly it’s deteriorating every year.

-Scuba diving is not availible in Riung and whilst I absolutely loved my time at 17 Islands Marine Park, nothing quite compares to what I saw around Komodo National Park.
+Scuba diving is not available in Riung and whilst I absolutely loved my time at 17 Islands Marine Park, nothing quite compares to what I saw around Komodo National Park.

 Accommodation near 17 Islands Marine Park in Riung, Flores

-Riung is a small fishing village with a handful of humble cottages and homestay options available.
+Riung is a small fishing village with a handful of humble cottages and homestays options available.
 Don’t expect much as facilities are limited.